CHAPTER ONE

 “Luna will be briefing the rest of the team and will send you the details.”

-“I’ll be ready.”
-Eddie needed an outlet for all the frustration he was feeling over this whole fucking mess, and taking down a piece of shit trafficker in Pakistan would satisfy that need.
+Eddie needed an outlet for all the frustration he was feeling over this whole fucking mess, and taking down a piece-of-shit trafficker in Pakistan would satisfy that need.

 There was a long silence.
-No raging string of expletives, no questions, just … quiet.
-But Eddie could practically feel his old friend’s seething anger vibrating through the phone.
+No raging string of expletives, no questions, just … deadly, still quiet.
+But Eddie could practically feel his old friend’s seething rage vibrating through the phone.

 “Roger that.”
 He ended the call.